 WHAT TO BRING:

-You may bring your own water, juice, or other beverages in plastic bottles, and/or soda pop in cans or plastic bottles.
+You may bring your own water, juice, or other beverages.
 Consumption of alcoholic beverages while on duty is strictly prohibited.

 If you are an usher and have an extra flashlight to bring along, it will come in very handy.

-Bring rain gear and sun protection, as necessary, if you are scheduled to work at an outdoor venue.
+Bring rain gear and sun protection, as necessary, if you are scheduled to work at an outdoor venue or area.